History of River Rouge

 Cadillac received the necessary backing from the French government under the rule of Louis XIV, and so in 1701 he landed at what is now recognized as the city of Detroit (French for “de troit” meaning “the strait”).
 Cadillac and his accompanying settlers and soldiers began building Fort Pontchartrain and developed the Fort and its surrounding land.
 As the Detroit settlement began to expand, it did so along the rivers, north and south, along the Detroit River and the Rouge River (French for “red river”).
 The descendants of Cadillac and those who first accompanied him became a large part of the population that made up the area that was to become River Rouge.

-The specific location of Detroit and the later developed River Rouge was so advantageous as it was situated between the iron ore of the upper pennisula and the coal mines in the eastern American states.
-With such accessibility to these raw materials, the developement of manufacturing was surely inevitable, thus making manufacting inseparable from the history of the City of River Rouge.
+The specific location of Detroit and the later developed River Rouge was so advantageous as it was situated between the iron ore of the upper peninsula and the coal mines in the eastern American states.
+With such accessibility to these raw materials, the development of manufacturing was surely inevitable, thus making manufacturing inseparable from the history of the City of River Rouge.